-- The cost of providing special education services is rising at a higher rate than other areas of expenditures. - While state funding has significantly increased in recent years, so have the number of new mandates on school districts, which has thereby diminished the impact of that increased funding. - Annual health costs continue to increase. - Due to economic instabilities, the District continues to budget for regular price increases for fuel and energy. - The District is aware of possible financial obligations due to pending litigation which could have a material effect on the District's finances.
+- The cost of providing special education services is rising at a higher rate than other areas of expenditures. - Due to the pandemic, state funding is expected to significantly decrease over the next several years.
+With the current tax cap in place, it is not expected that local sources will be able to make up the difference. - Annual health costs continue to increase. - Due to economic instabilities, the District continues to budget for regular price increases for fuel and energy.